watem-sedem/watem-sedem/docs/input.rst

 adjectant segments
 ******************

-Table with adjectant  river segments.
+Tab seperated table with adjectant  river segments.
 This table is only mandatory when :ref:`River routing = 1 <riverrouting>`.
 The table consists out of two columns: from and to.
 Every row indicates a connection between two segments: segment *from* flows into segment *to*.
 The values in the table represent the